General advice on maintaining your instrument in between services:

 - Avoid extremes of temperature and humidity - this includes leaving an instrument in a car or near a window or heater.

 - Before picking up your case, make sure all clasps or zippers are securely done up (and that the instrument is inside).
 Don't put any loose items in the case with the instrument - use the compartments provided or carry them separately (this includes music books).

 - Move all slides, keys and valves of brass instruments on a regular basis This keeps the oil on the parts where it is needed

-Click below for very useful information on maintaining your instruments.
+Click below in the Related Documents section for very useful information on maintaining your instruments.